 Heat stroke is caused by prolonged loss of salt and water, accompanied by overload of the body's thermoregulatory center.
 It is a severe form of heat stroke, occurring when body temperature reaches 40 degrees Celsius or higher.

 According to Dr. Nguyen Viet Hau - Head of the Emergency Department, University of Medicine and Pharmacy Hospital, Ho Chi Minh City, heat stroke has a mortality rate equivalent to heart stroke or brain stroke.
-Prolonged hyperthermia will cause damage to the cardiovascular system, respiratory system, liver, kidney and especially the nervous system with symptoms such as: headache, dizziness, nausea, drowsiness, impaired perception, convulsions and even coma.
+Prolonged hyperthermia will cause damage to the cardiovascular system, respiratory system, liver, kidney and especially the nervous system with symptoms such as: headache, dizziness, nausea, drowsiness, perceptual disturbances, convulsions and even coma.

 When the temperature is high, we should pay attention to outdoor activities.